Kiss Me, Kiss Me, Kiss Me: Writing, recording, and production

 In August of 1986, the band moved to Jean Costa's studio in Draguignan for a two-week pre-production session to refine demos recorded earlier that summer in London.
 Smith recounted that the demos were the result of soliciting each band member for their own musical ideas and getting "six or seven songs from each one" on a series of cassettes, before winnowing down to a shortlist via full-band vote, marking a shift from Smith's previous top-down control over composition.

-After Draguignan, The Cure decamped to the residential setting of Studio Miraval for the three-month album recording session, where according to Smith they emphasized spontaneity, "almost jamming the songs to get the right feel" and recording in one or two takes with minimal rehearsal.
+After Draguignan, The Cure decamped to the residential setting of Studio Miraval for the three-month album recording session, where according to Smith they emphasized spontaneity, "almost jamming the songs to get the right feel", experimenting with Mediterranean sounds, and recording in one or two takes with minimal rehearsal.
 The band decided during the course of the session that they had an adequate surplus of strong material to justify releasing a double LP.
 Smith mixed the album with co-producer David M. Allen and engineer Michel Dierickx during sessions in December 1986 at Compass Point, Bahamas and January 1987 at ICP Recording Studios, Belgium, respectively.